 Cute Overload Death-O-Meter Reaches 140

-"We conducted an analysis," said chief scientist Dr. Spot Barker, "taking into account the number of visits Cute Overload receives daily and the percentage of those visitors who are pet owners."
+The estimated number of dogs and cats indirectly killed by Cute Overload is now in the hundreds, according to scientists at Wichita, Kansas-based Labradoodle Laboratories."We conducted an analysis," said chief scientist Dr. Spot Barker, "taking into account the number of visits Cute Overload receives daily and the percentage of those visitors who are pet owners."

 When results came in on Monday of this week, Dr. Barker demanded that the analysis be redone.
 "I looked at the numbers" he recalled, "and I thought, Good god, this just can't be."